Four-manifolds, geometries and knots: -groups

 Suppose now that $h(\sqrt G)=1$ and let $C=C_G (\sqrt G)$.
-Then $\sqrt G$ is torsion free abelian of rank 1, so $Aut(\sqrt G)$ is isomorphic to a subgroup of $\mathbb{Q}^\times$.
-Therefore $G/C$ is abelian.
-If $G/C$ is infinite then $c.d.C\leq 2$ by Strebel's Theorem and $\sqrt G$ is not finitely generated, so $C$ is abelian, by Bieri's Theorem, and hence $G$ is solvable.
+Then $\sqrt G$ is torsion-free abelian of rank 1, so $Aut(\sqrt{G})$ is isomorphic to a subgroup of $\mathbb{Q}^\times$.
+If $G/C$ is infinite then $c.d.C\leq2$, by Strebel's Theorem.
+Moreover, $Aut(\sqrt{G})$ is infinite, so $\sqrt{G}\not\cong\mathbb{Z}$.
+Therefore $C$ is abelian, by \cite[Theorem 8.8]{[Bi]}, and hence $G$ is solvable.
 But then $h(\sqrt G)>1$, which is contrary to our hypothesis.
-Therefore $G/C$ is isomorphic to a finite subgroup of $\mathbb{Q}^\times \cong Z^\infty \oplus (Z/2Z)$ and so has order at most 2.
+Therefore $G/C$ is isomorphic to a finite subgroup of $\mathbb{Q}^\times \cong\mathbb{Z}^\infty \oplus (Z/2Z)$ and so has order at most 2.
 In particular, if $A$ is an infinite cyclic subgroup of $\sqrt G$ then $A$ is normal in $G$, and so $G/A$ is virtually a $PD_2$-group, by Theorem 2.12.
 If $G/A$ is a $PD_2$-group then $G$ is the fundamental group of an $S^1$-bundle over a closed surface.
-In general, a finite torsion free extension of the fundamental group of a closed Seifert fibred 3-manifold is again the fundamental group of a closed Seifert fibred 3-manifold, by [Sc83] and Section 63 of [Zi]. \end{proof}
+In general, a finite torsion-free extension of the fundamental group of a closed Seifert fibred 3-manifold is again the fundamental group of a closed Seifert fibred 3-manifold, by \cite{[Sc83]} and \cite[\S63]{[Zi]}. \end{proof}

 The heart of this result is the deep theorem of Bowditch.
-The weaker characterization of fundamental groups of $\mathbb{S}ol^3$-manifolds and aspherical Seifert fibred 3-manifolds as $PD_3$-groups $G$ such that $\sqrt G\not=1$ and $G$ has a subgroup of finite index with infinite abelianization is much easier to prove [H2].
+The weaker characterization of fundamental groups of $\mathbb{S}ol^3$-manifolds and aspherical Seifert fibred 3-manifolds as $PD_3$-groups $G$ such that $\sqrt G\not=1$ and $G$ has a subgroup of finite index with infinite abelianization is much easier to prove \cite{[H2]}.
 There is as yet no comparable characterization of the groups of $\mathbb{H}^3 $-manifolds, although it may be conjectured that these are exactly the $PD_3 $-groups with no noncyclic abelian subgroups.
-(Note also that it remains an open question whether every closed $\mathbb{H}^3$-manifold is finitely covered by a mapping torus.)
+(It has been recently shown that every closed $\mathbb{H}^3$-manifold is finitely covered by a mapping torus \cite{[Ag13]}.)

 $\mathbb{N}il^3 $- and $\widetilde{\mathbb{SL}}$-manifolds are orientable, and so their groups are $PD_3^+$-groups.
-This can also be seen algebraically, as every such group has a characteristic subgroup $H$ which is a nonsplit central extension of a $PD_2^+$-group $\beta$ by $Z$.
+This can also be seen algebraically, as every such group has a characteristic subgroup $H$ which is a nonsplit central extension of a $PD_2^+$-group $\beta$ by $\mathbb{Z}$.
 An automorphism of such a group $H$ must be orientation preserving.